 The Financial Ombudsman Service, created by the Financial Services and Markets Act (FSMA) 2000, settles disputes between businesses providing financial services and their customers.
 Its site includes details of the complaint process, annual reviews 1999/2000 onwards, a link to the FSMA 2000, and a link to the dispute resolution section of the Financial Conduct Authority Handbook (on the FCA site), under which it operates.
 There is a regular online newsletter Ombudsman News.

 The Financial Services Authority (FSA) was responsible for regulation of the financial services industry in the UK between 2001 and 2013.
 Site content remains available but is no longer updated.
 There are links to archived versions on the National Archives site, and to the web sites of the two new authorities which replaced the FSA from 1 April 2013, the Financial Conduct Authority and the Prudential Regulation Authority.

-The Payment Systems Regulator (PSR) is a subsidiary of the Financial Conduct Authority but operates as the independent economic regulator of the payment systems industry in the UK.
+The Payment Systems Regulator (PSR) is a subsidiary of the Financial Conduct Authority which operates as the independent economic regulator of the payment systems industry in the UK.
 It has concurrent competition powers alongside the Competition and Markets Authority and became fully operational on 1 April 2015.
 Publications on the PSR’s web site include consultations, policy statements, annual plans and reports.

 This part of the GOV.UK portal relates to the policy of HM Treasury and the Home Office on combating money laundering and terrorism financing, as described in the policy paper Preventing money laundering.